rlhagerm/aws-doc-sdk-examples/dotnetv3/cross-service/README.md

 ## Cross-service examples

+### [Amazon Aurora work item tracker web application]

+Shows how to create a web application that tracks work items in an Amazon Aurora database and emails reports by using Amazon SES.

+The application uses the following services:

+- Amazon Aurora
+- Amazon RDS
+- Amazon SES

 ### [Subscribe, publish, and translate example](SubscribePublishTranslate/Readme.md).

 Create an ASP .NET application that allows users to subscribe to an Amazon SNS